 It is an ancient and complex technique of metal casting.
 First, I create the original model in wax, and then I make a cast in clay.
 By heating the clay, the wax melts leaving a vacuum that is then filled by pouring molten bronze in it.
 The name says it all: lost wax, which makes it a unique piece as once the wax gone, you start all over again.
 So, each time is a different story, a different piece, with different proportions and shape.
 I like to work with my hands, to mould the wax, its softness and malleability.
 What I like the most about this technique is that you start out with the wax, a very soft and vulnerable material, and then you have the bronze, solid and indestructible, imbued with a sense of eternity.

-You create both jewelry and furniture: is there a difference in your creative process?
+You create both jewellery and furniture: is there a difference in your creative process?

 Talk us through some of the pieces available on The Invisible Collection: Which one is your favorite and why?